If you are in search of some good old haunted fun in California, then look no further than Fresno and Fresno County.

-There are plenty of spooky locations to check out in the area ranging from haunted hotels and abandoned sanitariums to creepy cemeteries and spooky mansions.
+There are plenty of ghostly locations to check out in the area ranging from haunted hotels and abandoned sanitariums to eerie cemeteries and spooky mansions.
 You are sure to find somewhere to give you the thrills that you seek.

-9 - Hanford Civic Auditorium, Hanford
+1. Hanford Civic Auditorium, Hanford

-The men’s bathroom also has a ghostly presence so do not be too startled if you hear some disembodied voices discussing legal matters when you visit!
+The men’s bathroom also has a ghostly presence, so do not be too startled if you hear some disembodied voices discussing legal matters when you visit!

-8 - Irwin Street Inn, HanfordBOOK A ROOM
+2. Irwin Street Inn, HanfordBOOK A ROOM

-7 - Del Rey Cemetery, Del Rey
+3. Del Rey Cemetery, Del Rey

 Who doesn’t love a good haunted burial ground?
 That is exactly what you will get with Del Rey Cemetery in Fresno County.
 Visitors have seen shadowy figures darting between the headstones and have said that they hear disembodied whispering voices.

 There are also claims of a glowing headstone in the cemetery.
 Some witnesses say that they have heard moaning sounds and have felt unexplained cold spots even on warm summer evenings.